|Solid Wood Flooring||Engineered Wood Flooring||Oak Flooring||Laminate Flooring||Vinyl Flooring||Cork Flooring||Accessories||Offers|

 As you lay the next piece of wood, end-to-end with the first, use a rubber mallet to gently, but snugly, hammer the two pieces of wood together.
 A tight fit is important to the durability and beauty of the floor.
 The last piece of wood will need to be cut to fit properly.
 A carpenters crayon can be used to measure where the piece will need to be cut, and a circular saw will finish the job nicely.

-Many home owners are replacing their carpeted stairs with hardwood stairs, because hardwood looks elegant, and is easy to clean.
-Installing hardwood on stairs requires great skill and patience, and many home owners prefer to hire professionals to do the job for them, but with the right instructions and determination, average homeowners can do a good job laying hardwood on their staircases too.
+Many home owners are replacing their carpeted stairs with hardwood stairs, because hardwood looks elegant, and is easy to clean compared to carpet.
+Installing hardwood on stairs requires skill and patience, and many home owners prefer to hire professionals to do the job for them, but with the right instructions and determination, average homeowners can do a good job laying hardwood on their staircases too.

 The tools required to install hardwood on stairs include pliers, hammer, belt sander, level, chalk line, construction gloves, circular saw, jig saw, and nails.
 Before the hardwood is laid on the stairs, the carpet or the old flooring needs to be removed.
 Carpet is one of the most common types of flooring for stairs, and it can be easily removed by taking out the tack strip.
 After the carpet is removed, use the belt sander to clean the steps on the stairs.
 Make sure that the steps are properly cleaned, because any remaining dirt or material can make the steps squeak after the hardwood flooring is installed.